drogatkin/pertusin/README.md

 Storage and presentation types adjustment happens automatically although it is planned to introduce a mechanism converters for a fine grain control.

+## Kotlin version
+If you have a desire to migrate the project to Kotlin, then let me know.